-In British Columbia, the public prosecution stated that during 3 weeks after legalization 43 recorded XENUMX-related driving offenses, compared to 52 in the weeks prior to legalization.
+In British Columbia, the public prosecution stated that during 3 weeks after legalization 43 recorded XENUMX-related driving offenses, compared with 52 in 3 weeks prior to legalization.

-Toronto police reported that since the beginning of 2018, 58 recorded driving offenses under the influence of Cannabis, including 2 alone, after cannabis became legal last month, compared with 60 offenses recorded in the entire year of 2017.
+Toronto police reported that since the beginning of 2018, 58 recorded driving offenses under the influence of Cannabis, including 2 only, after cannabis became legal last month, compared to 60 offenses recorded in the year 2017.

 In the Halifax area (Nova Scotia) there has not been a single offense of driving under the influence of Cannabis since legalization.
-In the province of Quebec only 2018 traffic violations related to cannabis have been recorded since the beginning of 252, compared with 319 in the year 2017 and 310 in the year 2016.
+In the province of Quebec only 2018 traffic violations related to cannabis have been recorded since the beginning of 252, compared to 319 in each year of 2017 and 310 in the year 2016.

 And in Israel?

-On the one hand, medical cannabis patients have again been considered criminals once they get on the wheel, it's light Ruling A traffic court judge in Petach Tikvah last week, which ruled out the prime minister's ruling that patients are allowed to drive 3 hours after consuming cannabis.
+On the one hand, the medical cannabis patients have returned to being considered criminals once they get on the wheel, it's light Ruling A traffic court judge in Petach Tikvah last week, which ruled out the prime minister's regulation that patients are allowed to drive 3 hours after consuming cannabis.